Codemon72/project-travel-blog-react/README.md

 ### Bonus 1: Map for Blog Post Detail Page

-- [ ] On the Blog Post Detail page, place a the map on the right side next to the blog post.
+- [ ] On the Blog Post Detail page, place a map on the right side next to the blog post.
 - [ ] The map shows centered the location of the blog post.

 ### Bonus 2: Firebase Storage for images